usaid-cs/yesterday-i-learned/random.md

 1. "The reason they call it the American Dream is because you have to be asleep to believe it." - George Carlin
 1. "Geoffrey dollars" are Toys R Us gift cards.
 1. One example of shitty Swedish exports is Absolut vodka.
-1. Person has son in it.
-How aren't the feminists livid right now?
-It should be Perperperperperperper...
 1. HDMI cables with the HDMI logo are 10 cents cheaper to licence than if the logo were omitted.
 1. On 2012-11-07, [you won](http://www.bulletin.uwaterloo.ca/2012/nov/07we.html) what was remembered as a chocolate bar.
 1. [Dolly](https://imgur.com/ZGdQJ5K) refers to camera movement along the Z axis (towards/away from the cameraman).
 Going from side to side is called Truck left/right.